realJohnDoe/kenpo-notes/content/index.md

 # Overview

-These are my kenpo notes, written in markdown and rendered to this website using [Quartz].
+These are my Kenpo notes, written in markdown and rendered to this website using [Quartz].

 Here are the different sections of this page: